-This Flood Risk Assessment (FRA) has been prepared by KRS Environmental Limited at the request of Camilla Fallows to support a planning application for the proposed development at land adjacent to 93 Market Street, Millom, Cumbria, LA18 4AJ.
-This FRA includes an assessment of the existing and proposed surface water drainage of the site.
+This Flood Risk Assessment (FRA) has been prepared by KRS Enviro at the request of Kelly Tyson to support a planning application for a dwelling ("the Proposed Development") at Land at King Street, Millom, Cumbria, LA18 4BB ("the Site").

-This FRA has been carried out in accordance with guidance contained in the National Planning Policy Framework (NPPF) and associated Planning Practice Guidance.
+This FRA has been carried out in accordance with guidance contained in the National Planning Policy Framework (NPPF), associated Planning Practice Guidance on flood risk and coastal change (PPG) and the PPG 'Site-specific flood risk assessment checklist.
 This FRA identifies and assesses the risks of all forms of flooding to and from the development and demonstrates how these flood risks will be managed so that the development remains safe throughout the lifetime, taking climate change into account.